 - On Lost, Ben does this to get Locke to blow up the sub, thus allowing him to avoid his promises to let Jack and Juliet leave to and cut off the Others from the outside world.

-- A non-verbal example from Malcolm in the Middle.
-Malcolm is shown making what looks to be the world's most disgusting sandwich, taking crud from the fridge, from the sink drain, from under the couch, etc. and putting it all between two slices of bread.
-He sits down to eat it...and Reese immediately swoops in to steal it, and takes a bite before he realizes he's been had.
+- A non-verbal example: Malcolm is shown making what looks to be the world's most disgusting sandwich, taking crud from the fridge, from the sink drain, from under the couch, etc. and putting it all between two slices of bread.
+He sits down to eat it... and Reese immediately swoops in to steal it, and takes a bite before he realizes he's been had.

-- On the Married... with Children episode "Naughty But Niece," Bud begs Al, when the time comes for him to decide a punishment, to do anything but send him to his room.
+- On the Married... with Children episode "Naughty but Niece", Bud begs Al, when the time comes for him to decide a punishment, to do anything but send him to his room.
 Let alone for a week.
-Al, slow-witted as ever, thinks it over and, with a cartoon light bulb almost literally appearing over his head, says, "You go to your room!...''For.
+Al, slow-witted as ever, thinks it over and, with a cartoon light bulb almost literally appearing over his head, says, "You go to your room!... ''For.
 One.
 Week."
-Bud wanted to spend as much time in his room as possible because for the first time in his life he was having a hot fling with a neighbor who regularly came in through his window.
+Bud wants to spend as much time in his room as possible because for the first time in his life he is having a hot fling with a neighbor who regularly comes in through his window.